Bird strike: Countermeasures

 There are three approaches to reduce the effect of bird strikes.
-The vehicles can be designed to be more bird resistant, the birds can be moved out of the way of the vehicle, or the vehicle can be moved out of the way of the birds.
+The vehicles can be designed to be more bird-resistant, the birds can be moved out of the way of the vehicle, or the vehicle can be moved out of the way of the birds.

 Vehicle design

-Most large commercial jet engines include design features that ensure they can shut-down after "ingesting" a bird weighing up to 1.8 kg.
+Most large commercial jet engines include design features that ensure they can shut down after ingesting a bird weighing up to 1.8 kg.
 The engine does not have to survive the ingestion, just be safely shut down.
-This is a 'stand-alone' requirement, i.e., the engine, not the aircraft, must pass the test.
-Multiple strikes (from hitting a bird flock) on twin-engine jet aircraft are very serious events because they can disable multiple aircraft systems, requiring emergency action to land the aircraft, as in the January 15, 2009 forced ditching of US Airways Flight 1549.
+This is a standalone requirement, meaning the engine alone, not the aircraft, must pass the test.
+Multiple strikes (such as from hitting a flock of birds) on twin-engine jet aircraft are very serious events because they can disable multiple aircraft systems.
+Emergency action may be required to land the aircraft, as in the January 15, 2009 forced ditching of US Airways Flight 1549.

-As required by EASA's CS 25.631 or FAA's 14 CFR § 25.571(e)(1) post Amdt 25-96, modern jet aircraft structures are designed for continued safe flight and landing after withstanding one 4 lb bird impact anywhere on the aircraft (including the flight deck windshields).
-Per FAA's 14 CFR § 25.631, they must also withstand one 8 lb bird impact anywhere on the empennage (tail).
+As required by the European Aviation Safety Agency (EASA)'s CS 25.631 or the Federal Aviation Administration (FAA)'s 14 CFR § 25.571(e)(1) post Amdt 25-96, modern jet aircraft structures are designed for continued safe flight and landing after withstanding one 4 lb bird impact anywhere on the aircraft (including the flight deck windshields).
+Per the FAA's 14 CFR § 25.631, they must also withstand one 8 lb bird impact anywhere on the empennage.
 Flight deck windows on jet aircraft must be able to withstand one 4 lb bird collision without yielding or spalling.
-For the empennage (tail), this is usually accomplished by designing redundant structures and protected locations for control system elements or protective devices such as splitter plates or energy-absorbing material.
+For the empennage, this is usually accomplished by designing redundant structures and protected locations for control system elements or protective devices such as splitter plates or energy-absorbing material.
 Often, one aircraft manufacturer will use similar protective design features for all of its aircraft models, to minimize testing and certification costs.
 Transport Canada also pays particular attention to these requirements during aircraft certification, considering there are many documented cases in North America of bird strikes with large Canada geese which weigh approximately 8 lb on average, and can sometimes weigh as much as 14.3 lb.

 At first, bird strike testing by manufacturers involved firing a bird carcass from a gas cannon and sabot system into the tested unit.
 The carcass was soon replaced with suitable density blocks, often gelatin, to ease testing.
 Current certification efforts are mainly conducted with limited testing, supported by more detailed analysis using computer simulation, although final testing usually involves some physical experiments (see birdstrike simulator).

-Based on US NTSB recommendation following the 2009 US Airways Flight 1549, the EASA in 2017, followed a year after by the FAA, proposed that engines should sustain a bird strike not only on takeoff and climb where turbofans are turning at their fastest, but also in descent when they turn more slowly; new regulations could apply for the Boeing NMA engines.
+Based on US National Transportation Safety Board recommendations following US Airways Flight 1549 in 2009, EASA proposed in 2017 that engines should also be capable of sustaining a bird strike in descent.
+During descent, turbofans turn more slowly than during takeoff and climb.
+This proposal was echoed a year later by the FAA; new regulations could apply for the Boeing NMA engines.